Steam Deck is real – portable PC to rival Nintendo Switch from Valve is on the way

 - Here are the best PC games

 The APU will feature a 4-core/8-thread processor and a GPU with 8 RDNA 2 CUs.
 To put that in perspective, the weakest AMD RDNA 2 GPU right now is the Radeon RX 6700 XT, which has 40 compute units.
-That means that while this handheld PC should be able to play most games, it's probably going to be limited to medium settings at a native resolution below 1080p in most PC games.
+That means that while this handheld PC should be able to play most games, it's probably going to be limited to medium settings at its native resolution of 1,280 x 800 in the most demanding PC games.

 It will also feature 16GB of RAM and will start with just 64GB of eMMC storage, with more premium models including more capacious (and faster) NVMe SSDs.